 Responsible parents have the right to have a positive, loving relationship with their children.
 And, children deserve to grow up in a psychologically healthy relationship with their parents.
 Too often Palm Beach County child support and child visitation rights become the issues former spouses use to vent their anger and hostility.
 As research suggests, emotional dysfunction for the child can follow him or her far into their future relationships with others.

 Parental Alienation Changes Custody Dynamics

 In a parental alienation situation, enlisting the legal advice of an expert such as Charles D. Jamieson can help a parent with an alienated child evaluate their options and pursue the proper course of action.
 For over 25 years, Charles D. Jamieson has led efforts to protect parental rights during divorce.
 He is a staunch advocate of protecting the best interests of children to develop stable, consistent relationships with the adults in their lives whenever possible.

 When one parent uses tactics of hostility with a child, the dynamics of custody change.
 A new custody evaluation may be in the best future interests of the child.
 Mr. Jamieson handles matters of extreme sensitivity with care and professionalism to look after children at the center.
 His access to the latest research and extensive network of experts in the fields of child developmental psychology, the sociology of relationships, and relevant legal principles helps him protect and defend a client’s rights to pursue a healthy relationship with their children.
 In addition to representing clients, Attorney Jamieson also acts as a legal consultant or cross-examiner in matters of parental alienation.

-If parental alienation has affected you, please contact us online or call 561/478-0312.
+If parental alienation has affected you, please contact us.
 Charles D. Jamieson will be happy to evaluate your situation.
 Call today to speak to a West Palm Beach parental alienation lawyer.